hjylxmhzq/ffmpeg-cli-utils/README.md

 }
 ```

-stream is useful in some realtime cases, e.g. in actix-web:
+stream is useful in some realtime cases, e.g. http response:

 ```rust
 fn some_route() -> HttpResponse {